qqprosperodd/Useful_Links/README.md

-## Usefull link for R studying and linux reference, bioinformatic tools.
+## Useful link for R studying and linux reference, bioinformatic tools.

 Links to great books, columns and github pages.